heroisaprinciple/aphablog/README.md

 So, the result is `#<Article:0x000001f0b685c2c8 id: nil, title: "The second article", description: "The info about the second article", created_at: nil, updated_at: ni l>`

 Id is still nil.
-This shows us that that article is now IN THE DB TABLE.
+This shows us that that article is not IN THE DB TABLE.
 Once it is in the db table, id is filled automatically.
 Save it by `article.save`
 Thus, the SQL transaction is created and the 2nd article is in the db now.